-4 The "UC Building 1999 Energy Benchmarks by Campus" and "2016 Whole-Building Quantitative Energy Performance Targets (2020 update)" documents can be found in the Green Building section of the UC Sustainability website.
+The "UC Building 1999 Energy Benchmarks by Campus" and "2016 Whole-Building Quantitative Energy Performance Targets (2020 update)" documents can be found in the Green Building section of the UC Sustainability website.

-- estimates, at approval of the start of construction (completion of the W-Phase).
-Final efficiency will be reported at closeout (generally a year after the building has been occupied). - e.
-Decisions affecting energy efficiency, fossil fuel use, and connection to existing central thermal services will be made in the context of the location's climate action plan.
-Where on-site fossil fuel combustion within the building is deemed necessary, the rationale for this decision will be documented as part of the existing project approval process.
+- d.
+Projects will report their target energy use and how much they anticipate exceeding the CBC energy-efficiency standards (campuses), ASHRAE 90.1 2010 (Health Locations), or the UC Building Benchmarks at plan phase (P-Phase) approval.
+This information will be confirmed with modeled energy estimates, at approval of the start of construction (completion of the W-Phase).
+Final efficiency will be reported at closeout (generally a year after the building has been occupied). - d.e.
+Decisions affecting energy efficiency, fossil fuel use, and connection to existing central thermal services shall-will be made in the context of the location's climate action plan.
+Where on-site fossil fuel combustion within the building is deemed necessary, the rationale for this decision shall-will be documented as part of the existing project approval process.
 The submittal should include the following: - i.
 An estimate of annual electricity and gas use for the project as well as the project's target design energy use in thousand British thermal units (kBtu) per square foot. - ii.
 An explanation of why fossil fuel combustion is required for the project and what other alternatives were evaluated. - iii.
 An analysis explaining why fossil-fuel combustion is the most costeffective energy source for the identified project-specific applications. - iv.
 A plan to mitigate, by 2025, the associated greenhouse gas emissions in accordance with the location's Climate Action Plan.